The Value Proposition Canvas is a template that is supposed to help you create new product and service ideas.

 There’s a problem with using such a canvas:

 It makes you feel that you just need to fill the boxes.
-It turns the art of creating value propositions into an equation.
+It turns the art of creating value propositions into a simplistic equation.

 But innovation isn’t all black and white.
 Simplifying too much can limit your creativity.